New Policies (Song dynasty): Balanced delivery law

-The balanced delivery law (junshufa; 均输法) was meant to curb the prices of commodities purchased by the government and to control the expenditures of the local administration.
+The balanced delivery law was meant to curb the prices of commodities purchased by the government and to control the expenditures of the local administration.
 To do this, the Commissioner of Supply, who was in charge of collecting tributes from the six most prosperous provinces in southeast China, was made responsible for government purchases and their transport.
 The central treasury provided funds for the purchase of low cost goods wherever there was a surplus, their storage, and transport to areas where they were expensive for sale.
 Critics claimed that Wang was waging a price war with merchants.